jaroslov/miscc/README.md

 For instance, by multiplying the iterator by '2', it can be integrated into an ALIST pool as a free-stack for the location of free nodes.

+VNUM
+====

+Implements a variable-width encoded unsigned integer.
+The maximum bit width of the integer is 56 bits.
+(The real target for this implementation is for creating unique 'names'; 56 bits should be enough for an incrementing name counter.)

+The function `layout_vnum` takes a (56 bit) integer and expands the integer to 1--8 bytes, output.
+The return is the expanded integer;
+the second argument is the number of bytes to save.

+The function `extract_vnum` is the inverse operation.

+The user is responsible for sign-extension.

+Note that no compiler I'm aware of will properly map the movmskb instruction from the idiomatic C code.
+Without movmskb, the extraction code is almost 2x slower.